Rabia Ashiq

 Rabia Ashiq (born 15 April 1992 in Lahore) is a Pakistani track and field athlete.
+She represented Pakistan at the Women's 800 metres event at the 2012 London Olympics.
+She is the current national record holder in 5000 m and 10,000 m events.

 Ashiq represents Water and Power Development Authority (WAPDA) in national competitions.
-Ashiq was awarded a wildcard for the 2012 Summer Olympics in London where she competed in the 800 metres.

-In 2023, Ashiq received a three year ban from competition due to a doping violation.
+In 2023, She received a three year ban from competition due to a doping violation.